playht/pyht/README.md

 - `voice_engine`: The voice engine to use for the TTS request.
     - `Play3.0-mini-http` (default): Our latest multilingual model, streaming audio over HTTP.
 (NOTE that it is `Play` not `PlayHT` like previous voice engines)
     - `Play3.0-mini-ws`: Our latest multilingual model, streaming audio over WebSockets.
 (NOTE that it is `Play` not `PlayHT` like previous voice engines)
+    - `Play3.0-mini-grpc`: Our latest multilingual model, streaming audio over gRPC.
+Use this voice engine if you're using Play On-Prem.
+(NOTE that it is `Play` not `PlayHT` like previous voice engines)
     - `PlayHT2.0-turbo`: Our legacy English-only model, streaming audio over gRPC.

 ### TTSOptions